 • Add the delivery channels

 • Include notes- This would include reference citations, links to include, plus key talking points.

 • Think tank- Ideas will keep coming for future content.
-Store them here, let everyone see them and continue to contribute to them as ideas flow.
+Store them here, let everyone see them, and continue to contribute to them as ideas flow.

 • Keep track of each and every rising opportunity.
 It would include trade shows, campaigns, or any company milestones.

 Your content plan is not fixed, you will need to keep taking in changes from time to time.
-Be ready to go off-schedule whenever need arises.
+Be ready to go off-schedule whenever the need arises.

 Treat the calendar as a tool, so that it works for you.

 Creating an editorial calendar is not as complex as it would sound.
 See how doable this is!